mchchoi/mchchoi.github.io/menu/writing.md

 title: Writing
 ---

-This page serves as a portfolio for some previous interesting coding projects that I have.
+This page serves as a portfolio for interesting coding projects.

 <ul class="posts">
   {% for post in site.posts %}